xiangtanshi/QueueSimulator/README.md

 __codes,expriment results__
-the codes I ran in the past few days have already been uploaded, and it still requires further fix.
-The expriment results are waiting to be updated
+The codes(queue_simulator.py) and corresponding running results have already been uploaded, and it solves the problems of simulating   complex queue network with known structure and unknown continuous parameters.

-__problems__
+The codes(queue_simulator.py) utilizes the SmoothL1loss function and serves for 2 purposes:
-see pdf in the repo
+  1.figure out how to design well defined and meaningful features that can be applied to training 2.observed the convergence condition of the loss and parameters and find out the regulation of training for detailed explanation see '网络训练总结.pdf'